bab226/MDTools/README.md

 # MDTools

+Scripts using MDAnalysis and MDTraj to analyze MD simulations.

 1. dssp_rg_and_ree_mdtraj.py has the code to calculate secondary structure, radius of gyration, and end-to-end-distance, as well as other biophysical metrics.
 2. contact_prob_PDF.py has the code to calculate a probability density function of ligand-protein binding on an amino-acid level using the COM of the ligand and the COM of each residue on the protein.